-Northwest of Bolzano, the Val Senales / Schnaltal Ski Area is a surprisingly large glacial ski area with 10 lifts serving 15 pistes with a maximum vertical drop of 1,000m.
+Northwest of Merano, the Val Senales / Schnaltal Ski Area is a surprisingly large glacial ski area with 10 lifts serving 15 pistes with a maximum vertical drop of 1,000m.
 The base area is a small, purpose-built village that lacks alpine charm, but the varied snowboarding runs should be good for a couple days.
-The Val Senales / Schnaltal Ski Area is part of the larger Ortler SkiArena pass covering 15 ski areas that are not interconnected (good to have a car to utilize).
+The best Val Senales snowboarding can usually be found during the months of January and February.

 If you are looking for apres ski action, you may find it alittle limited here, but check ou the Bussl Bar and then the Platzl Bar.
 The only nightlife might be the pub in the basement of Hotel Piccolo Gurschler.

-Overall, Val Senales-Schnaltal Ski Area is the 12th most popular snowboard & freeride destination of all 40 snowboarding resorts in Italy.
+Overall, Val Senales-Schnaltal Ski Area is the 14th most popular snowboard & freeride destination of all 57 snowboarding resorts in Italy.

 © 1997-2021 · SNOWBOARDGUIDES.COM · All Rights Reserved.